Scorpio Sky: Men of the Year and TNT Champion (2021–2022)

-Hiatuses; Sky Flight (2023–present)
+Hiatuses; SkyFlight (2023–present)

 Sky returned after over a year off of television as a face on the July 8, 2023 episode of Collision, defeating Action Andretti.
 Sky returned to ROH on the September 28 edition of Ring of Honor Wrestling by defeating Tony Nese.
 At Final Battle, Sky helped his former tag team partner Ethan Page against Nese and Mark Sterling.
 Sky would continue to wrestle sporadically on ROH, defeating the likes of Fred Rosser and Darius Martin.
 On the August 17, 2024 episode of Rampage, Sky appeared in a backstage segment with Private Party.

-On July 5, 2025 at Collision 100, Sky returned after nearly a year off televsion, accepting and defeating Max Caster in his open challenge.
+On July 5, 2025 at Collision 100, Sky returned after nearly a year off television, accepting and defeating Max Caster in his open challenge.
 Sky would also form an alliance with Top Flight (Dante Martin, Darius Martin, and Leila Grey) and his former SoCal Uncensored stablemate Christopher Daniels.
-The following week, the alliance was given the name "Sky Flight".
+The following week, the alliance was given the name "SkyFlight".